ChuloWay/Articles/GitIntro.md

 * A terminal running bash, and git installed and configured on your computer.

-Git clone is a git command that creates a clone/copy of an existing repository in a new directory.
-Each branch in the cloned repository has a remote-tracking branch created for it as well.
+Git clone is a git command that creates a clone/copy of an existing repository in a new folder.
+Each branch in the cloned repository has a remote-tracking branch created for it as youll.
 To obtain a development copy of an already-existing central repository, users most frequently use this command.

-* We start by searching for a project repository that interests us and clicking on it to view its details.
-For instance, if I search for "initial contributions," clicking on it displays the picture below.
+* you start by searching for a project repository that interests us and clicking on it to view its details.
+For instance, if I search for ```initial contributions```, clicking on it displays the picture below.

 ![Repo-Clone](photos/pagecloneMain.png)